An amended post about acupuncturists who have the ability to activate a spontaneous qi effect in patients when needling them…

 In this article I have discussed two acupuncturists with this ability.
 I know of a third.
 But are there others?
 Is this ability in each and every acupuncturist, but all they need is the guidance to develop it?
 Or perhaps it has nothing to do with acupuncture?
 This is some kind of qi healing ability?

 I can foresee a visit to Sochi, Russia for myself in the future.
-However, it will have to wait a little while as things are getting a bit crazy busy for me at the moment.
+However, it will have to wait a little while as things are getting a bit crazy busy for me at the moment (and still are even 1 year after writing this post).
 If anyone does venture a trip, please email or share with me your experiences.

 I googled the location of Sochi and it is in South Russia, next to the Dead Sea and close to the border of Georgia.
 Its looks like a really great place to go on holiday.
 Sun, sea and spontaneous qi.